 Following sclerotherapy, patients can generally return to their usual daily activities quickly.
 Aerobic exercise and hot tubs or saunas should be avoided for a few days after the procedure.

 You may be instructed to wear compression stockings or support hoses to help your legs heal.
 The treated sites will appear bruised, and you may feel some cramping in your legs for the first day or two after treatment.
 This discomfort is temporary and usually doesn’t require prescription medication.

 After each sclerotherapy treatment session, you will notice an improvement in your skin’s appearance.
 Some patients will require more than one treatment session to achieve full results.
 Once those results are evident, they are permanent since the vessel is completely eliminated.
 However, it is important to realize that sclerotherapy does not prevent new spider veins from surfacing in the future.
 If that occurs, you may need additional treatments to maintain your positive results.

-Vein Clinics of America is the largest network in the country specializing exclusively in vein disease treatment.
+Vein Clinics of America has one of the most robust networks in the country specializing exclusively in vein disease treatment.
 Our physicians specialize in phlebology, the medical specialty of treating vein disease.
 They are highly recognized for their published research and many work as lecturers and trainers in the field of vein treatment around the world.

 Are you ready to feel like a goddess this summer?
 If the answer is yes, book your free consultation online today or call Vein Clinics of America at 844-423-8346.